Vivioli87/memory-game/testing_readme.md

     - There is a tutorial/demo version of the game to get the user used to how to play and the interactivity with the cards before playing for real.
 3. As a site owner, I would like to make the game logical to follow and interact with, even without reading the instructions prior.
     - All links, buttons, and interactive elements (such as the game cards) have a pointer cursor when they are hovered over to prompt the user to click.
-    - The game cards can only be clicked in pairs, the cards are locked so a third cannot be clicked before the game can check if they match.
+    - The game cards can only be clicked in pairs; the cards are locked so a third cannot be clicked before the game can check if they match.
     - The same game card can also not be clicked more than once in a move either.
-    - When the user finds a matching pair these are hidden to take them 'out of the game'.
+    - When the user finds a matching pair, these are hidden to take them 'out of the game'.
     - The game is generally simple to figure out and interact with without reading any instructions.
 3. As a site owner, I would like to provide a lot of interactivity within the game to provide information regarding the time taken, number of moves etc in order to produce 'top scores' and to provide a competitive element to the game.
     - Under the game area, there is a section which gives in game feedback to the user on how many moves they have made, how many correct and incorrect matches they have made and how accurate they have been.